avmchandrish/bootstrapping/README.md

 As data scientists and, by extension, statisticians, our job is to perform tests and create models about a *target population* from data collected on a *sample* of that population.

 Let's say we want to find out the percentage of people in the world who like mint ice cream.
-We can survey a group of people of maybe 100 people to find out that 89% are mint ice cream enjoyers.
+We can survey a group of 100 people to find out that 89% are mint ice cream enjoyers.
 Concluding that 89% of all 7 billion people on Earth enjoy mint ice cream is not good practice.
 However, continuing to survey people until all 7 billion opinions have been recorded is close to impossible, incredibly time-consuming, and expensive.
 This is where **bootstrapping**  comes in as a solution to our problem.

 ## A quick introduction